IMI-HD/dataquieR/README.md

 Windows
 $ python dataquieR2ODM.py "C:\path\to\your\file.xlsx"

+Start with flag force_single_odm:
+$ python3 dataquieR2ODM.py /Users/.../x0.xlsx --force_single_odm
+=> You want to have all items of the xlsx in just one ODM.
+No mather how big it will be.

 ## Generierte ODM-Dateien
 Diese landen im neuen Ordner "output" des gleichen Verzeichnisses wie das Python-Skript.